Mizzou-CBMI/COSMOS2/docs/source/workflows/1_tools.rst

         time_req = 60 # mins

         # Or specify these options
-        drm = 'local' # run as a thread, rather than submitting to DRM skip_profile = True # skip profiling this job must_succeed = False # run the children of this job even if it fails
+        drm = 'local' # run as a subprocess on the local machine, rather than submitting to the DRM skip_profile = True # skip profiling this job must_succeed = False # run the children of this job even if it fails